Jump to content

 In recent years in particular, LGBT*IQ lifestyles have become more visible in many areas of life.
 Celebrities have made their sexual orientation or gender identity public by coming out, and homosexuality and transsexuality are no longer taboo fringe phenomena in films, series and other media.
 The progressive liberalization of society offers self-advocacy organizations the opportunity to campaign for acceptance and against discrimination, especially in the larger cities.

-While there have been general improvements in society, discrimination and violence against LGBT*IQ people still occur regularly.
-Acceptance and appreciation of members of sexual and gender minorities does not only mean an improved situation for those affected.
+While there has been general progress in society, discrimination and violence against LGBT*IQ people still occurs regularly.
+Acceptance and appreciation of sexual and gender diversity does not only mean an improved situation for those affected.
 An open society without discrimination and violence is an enrichment for everyone.

 LGBT*IQ community in Wiesbaden

-The LGBT*IQ Coordination Office offers information and specialist expertise on the topic of sexual and gender diversity.
+The LGBT*IQ Coordination Office provides information and specialist expertise in the field of sexual and gender diversity.
+It networks and supports the various organizations and initiatives that are committed to LGBT*IQ.

 Promote acceptance

-The LGBT*IQ Coordination Office supports measures that protect sexual minorities of all ages from discrimination and exclusion.
+The LGBT*IQ Coordination Office supports measures to protect sexual minorities of all ages from attacks and exclusion.

 Supporting the community

-The state capital of Wiesbaden is home to several organizations and initiatives that support lesbian, gay, bisexual, trans*, intersex and queer people.
-The LGBT*IQ Coordination Office is the point of contact in the city administration for community concerns.
-Under the patronage of the Lord Mayor, it invites people to a round table at Wiesbaden City Hall several times a year.
+In Wiesbaden, several organizations and initiatives are committed to lesbian, gay, bisexual, trans*, intersex and queer people.
+The LGBT*IQ Coordination Office is the first point of contact in the city administration for community concerns.

 Specialist policy and information

-What is the living situation of older gays in Wiesbaden?
-What are the needs of transgender young people or the parents of intersex children?
-The LGBT*IQ Coordination Office provides information and supports the development of concepts for a good LGBT*IQ policy in the state capital of Wiesbaden.
+The LGBT*IQ Coordination Office provides information and supports the development of concepts for a professionally sound LGBT*IQ practice in the state capital of Wiesbaden.

 Consulting